Just that day I read on a parenting website that a parent should love a child for their imperfections.

 Perhaps we should stop judging ourselves, by what happens to us in life, so we do not base our confidence on external events.

-We can forgive ourselves and others for past mistakes.
+We can also forgive ourselves and others for past mistakes.
 Harbouring old grudges takes up a lot of time and energy we could be using in other productive ways.

 Learn to think differently.
 When we fall into self-criticism and unconfident thoughts, note those, and change them to positive ones.